 - Payment of the final balance of the Programme Cost is due a minimum of eight weeks prior to the commencement of the Programme.

 - Bookings taken with in the eight-week period will require to be paid in full at the time of booking the Programme.

-It is important to be aware that once your deposits are paid and your programme is confirmed, should you wish to cancel at any time thereafter, the deposits are non-refundable.
-In addition, the cancellation penalties detailed below will be applied.
+It is important to be aware that your deposit is subject to a cancellation policy.
+Withdrawing or cancelling your booking will incur penalties detailed below.
 It is strongly recommended that you have suitable cancellation insurance coverage from the time of booking.

 4. Cancellation Policy

-Where a Programme has been confirmed, the following conditions shall apply.
+Where a Programme has been confirmed to run, the following conditions shall apply.

-- If the Client cancels or with draws more than eight weeks before Programme commencement a full refund less the deposit will be given.
+- If the Client cancels or withdraws more than eight weeks before the Programme commencement a refund less the deposit of 25% of the total fees will be given.